FluxML/Flux.jl/docs/src/models/basics.md

 # Overload call, so the object can be used as a function
 (m::Affine)(x) = m.W * x .+ m.b

+# Tell flux where params to optimize come from
+Flux.@functor Affine (W,b)

 a = Affine(10, 5)